 Moisture Needs: average (medium), medium-moist

-Origin: discovered and introduced by plantsman Jan Midgley from a wild population in Alabama.
+Origin: Discovered and introduced by plantsman Jan Midgley from a wild population in Alabama.
 In nature Phlox carolina occupies woodland openings and edges, usually on slightly acidic or richer soils, loams and even sands.
 Usually on slighlty moist soils.
 Phlox carolina ssp. carolina is native to southeastern and souther states, see the USDA distribution map.

 Deer/Rabbit Resistant: no / no (needs some protection)